 You will have access to your chosen courses (including online tests) 24 hours a day.
 Hence, you can study during your own free time, such as during lunch breaks, on the train etc and really utilise your time wisely.

-Although, the OISC courses are of short duration, usually between 4- 5 days per course, we will give you up-to 3 months to complete each course from your enrolment date.
+You will be given up-to 3 months to complete each course from your enrolment date.
 You don’t have to take that long to complete the courses, but it gives you the peace of mind to be able to control the pace if you have to take a break from your studies due to personal or work reasons.

 OISC Level 1 (Recommended for Beginners)

-Level 1 is a 4 days course designed to get those with little or no prior work experience in the immigration field up to the level of competence required by the OISC Code of Standards and Guidance of Competence at Level 1.
-The course also provides an insight into sources of immigration law and covers both business and non- business immigration topics in an easy to follow format (and in plain English!).
+Our Online OISC Level 1 course is designed to get those with little or no prior work experience in the immigration field up to the level of competence required by the OISC Code of Standards at Level 1.
+The course also provides an insight into sources of immigration law and covers both business and non- business immigration topics in an easy to follow format.

 The course covers the following topics: Right of Abode, Entry Clearance procedures, immigration applications relating to Spouses, Unmarried Partners, Civil Partners, Children and Other relatives; European Law, Asylum law, Human Rights law , British Nationality Law, Points Based System (PBS)- Tier 1 (Highly Skilled), PBS – Tier 2 (skilled workers), PBS – Tier 4 (Students), PBS – Tier 5 (Temporary workers), Visitors, UK Ancestry Rule and other Immigration Categories.